nus-cs2113-AY2223S2/ip/docs/README.md

 Example of usage:

-`event (event description) /from (event start date/time) /to (event end date/time)`
+`event Birthday Party /from Wednesday 2pm /to 5pm`

 Expected outcome:

-Creates the Event Task for the given inputs.
+Creates the Event Task for the above given inputs.

 ```
-event Birthday Party /from Wednesday 2pm /to 5pm
 ______________________________________________________________________
  Got it.
 I've added this task:
   [E][ ] Birthday Party (from Wednesday 2pm to 5pm)